riversun/ml-fake-data-maker/README.md

 }
 ```

+**Result**
-And you can get like this CSV file.
+You can get like this CSV file.

+Download **gem price** example data from [here](https://raw.githubusercontent.com/riversun/ml-fake-data-maker/master/datasets/gem_price.csv)

+In the case of this data,
+it is possible to predict the price of the gem (objective variable ) from the attribute (explanatory variable) using linear regression etc.

 ```shell
 id,material,shape,weight,brand,shop,price